YoannaLa/Boutique_crossFit/README.md

 4. A option to register and login to a personal account
 5. A page with all the products
 6. A all products page
-7. Banner reagding new deals
+7. Banner reading new deals
-8. Adding products to a shopping baskets, chosing size and units
+8. Adding products to a shopping baskets, choosing size and units
 9. An option to search
-10. An option to fillter products
+10. An option to filter products
-11. An indiation of search and numbers of results
+11. An indication of search and numbers of results
 12. A page to checkout with the products and costs
-13. Possiblity to ajdust the shopping basket
+13. Possibility to adjust the shopping basket
 14. Secure checkout with the payment details using Stripe
 15. Email confirming the purchase details
 16. Secure admin site for the website owner to Add, Edit, Delete a product

-### Additional requriments
+### Additional requirements
 1. Recover your password

 # Structure of the website